One of the Boys: Critical reception

-Year-end lists

 Commercial performance

 One of the Boys debuted at number nine on the US Billboard 200, with 47,000 copies sold in the first-week released.
-The album has sold 1,730,000 copies in the United States as of August 2020 and has been certified triple platinum by the Recording Industry Association of America (RIAA).
-The album has been on the chart for ninety- two weeks.
-In Canada, the album debuted at number ten, and peaked at number six, It has since been certified double platinum by Music Canada.
+It has been certified triple platinum by the Recording Industry Association of America (RIAA), and as of August 2020, is her third-highest selling album with 1,730,000 copies sold in the nation.
+In Canada, the album debuted at number ten, and peaked at number six.
+It has since been certified double platinum by Music Canada.

 In the United Kingdom, the album peaked at number eleven on the UK Albums Chart, and has sold 718,000 copies as of April 2020.
 It has since been certified 2× Platinum by the British Phonographic Industry.
 In Australia, it debuted at number eleven, and has been certified platinum by the Australian Recording Industry Association (ARIA), denoting over 70,000 copies sold.
 In New Zealand, the album debuted and peaked at number seventeen.
 It has since been certified Gold, shipping over 7,500 copies.

-One of the Boys has sold 7 million copies worldwide as of August 2010.
+According to the International Federation of the Phonographic Industry (IFPI), One of the Boys was the 33rd highest-selling album of 2008.
+It has sold seven million copies worldwide as of August 2010.